-The South Australian Jockey Club is proud to be South Australia’s largest, and premier racing club, playing host to 58 days of racing action throughout the year at Morphettville Racecourse.
+The South Australian Jockey Club is proud to be South Australia’s largest, and premier racing club, playing host to more than 45 days of racing action throughout the year at Morphettville Racecourse.

-In addition to racing on a weekly basis, Morphettville is a multipurpose venue featuring 22 function rooms able to host events of all occasions 7 days a week.
+In addition to racing on a weekly basis, Morphettville is a multipurpose venue featuring 22 function rooms and numerous outdoor spaces able to host events of all occasions 7 days a week.

 The business and affairs of the South Australian Jockey Club are decided upon by a Board of Directors.
 The Board of Directors are appointed by election and meet once a month or more often if deemed necessary.